 Train your takeout specialist for tasks beyond monitoring and manually entering orders, such as coordinating with delivery drivers and communicating with the kitchen on order times and 86’d items.

 If you track inventory using your POS, items will automatically get 86’d in your system when you’re out of stock.
 But make sure your staff know to update the third-party apps with this info, so customers can only order what’s in stock.

-Put a “declined order” process in place for staff to follow, so they know what to do if an out-of-stock order from a third-party app comes in before they’re able to 86 it.
+If you’re using a third-party app that is not integrated with your POS, you’ll need to put a “declined order” process in place for staff to follow, so they know what to do if an out-of-stock order from a third-party app comes in before they’re able to 86 it.
 They’ll be able to “decline” the order easily on the third-party tablet, so the customer won’t be charged, but you’ll also want to send a message through the app with an apology and some effort to make up for the inconvenience: a comparable item, a rain check, a special offer, etc.

 Training for back-of-house staff will be less focused on different roles and workflows, and more focused on the increased workload.

 Online ordering will definitely boost the number of orders your back of house needs to prepare.
 But what kind of volume increase are you looking at?
 Every restaurant will be different.

 Before making any hiring or rehiring decisions, maximize the efforts of your current staff.
 Prior to launch, look for ways to be as efficient as possible in the kitchen: optimize your layout, prep food packaging, time orders to maintain consistency, etc.

 Use the first few weeks of online ordering as your trial period for back of house, which will help you determine if you need to rehire furloughed staff or hire new ones for different roles.
 The rate of sales growth will also help you predict future hiring needs.